sympy/sympy/doc/src/modules/galgebra/ga.rst

         #.
 Go to <https://github.com/adoxa/ansicon/downloads> and download "ansicon"
         #.
 In the Edit -> Preferences -> Tools menu of "geany" enter into the Terminal input the full path of "ansicon.exe"

-After installation if you are doing you code development in the *ga* directory you need only include
+After installation if you are doing you code development in the *galgebra* directory you need only include

 .. code-block:: python

-    from sympy.ga.ga_print import xdvi,enhance_print
+    from sympy.galgebra.printing import xdvi,enhance_print
-    from sympy.ga.ga import *
+    from sympy.galgebra.ga import *

-to use the *ga* module.
+to use the *galgebra* module.

 In addition to the code shown in the examples section of this document there are more examples in the Examples directory under the
-*ga* directory.
+*galgebra* directory.

 Module Components
 =================